What is ISO 22301?

 - creates potential to lower insurance premiums – insurance is available to a certain extent for specific risks, but by being able to demonstrate, through ISO 22301 accreditation, that you have a sound business continuity management system you may be able to negotiate lower premiums

 How we can help you implement and maintain it

-- supporting management teams through the ISO certification process – we only work with certification bodies approved by UKAS * or, outside of the UK, members of the International Accreditation Forum (IAF)
+We can also support you throughout the ISO certification process, training managers and employees and conducting readiness reviews/gap analysis in preparation for certification audits – we only work with certification bodies approved by UKAS or, outside of the UK, members of the International Accreditation Forum (IAF).